blues/sparrow-reference-web-app/README.md

 Read our step-by-step guide to [deploying the Sparrow Reference Web App app on Netlify](https://bluesinc.atlassian.net/wiki/spaces/SPAR/pages/4686203/Deploy+Sparrow+Reference+Web+App+with+Netlify) for more information.

-> Note: Timeouts happen after 10 seconds on Netlify web requests.
-If you want
-> to run a long Bulk Data Iimport you will want to run it on your local dev
-> machine with your local `.env` file pointed at your cloud database.

 ### Deploy on Vercel